Active Miscellaneous Member FAQ

 Q: How do I calculate my retirement benefit?

 A: You can find the formula to calculate an estimate of your retirement benefit in the Summary of Plan Provisions corresponding to the SFERS Plan to which you belong.
-Or, you may register for the SFERS Members-Only Portal, mySFERS, to utilize the benefits estimate calculator to calculate an estimate of your benefit.
+Or, you may register for the secure member portal mySFERS, to access the benefits estimate calculator to calculate an estimate of your benefit.

 Q: How do I request an estimate of my retirement benefit and how long will it take to receive the estimate